-A VPN, or Virtual Private Network is a software service that encrypts all of the data sent to and from the internet and routes it through a VPN server in another location.
-The VPN server acts as a middleman between your device and the internet, so websites and online apps only see the server’s IP address and not your own.
+A VPN, or Virtual Private Network is a software service that encrypts all of the data sent to and from the internet and routes it through a VPN server in another location, known as intermediary servers.
+The VPN server acts as a middleman between your device and the internet, so websites and online apps only see the server’s IP address and virtual location, not your own.

 Most VPNs are subscription services that cost a few dollars per month for access to hundreds or even thousands of servers around the world.
 You just need to sign up and download the apps for your devices.
 After that, hiding your IP address (and therefore your internet traffic) just takes a couple of clicks.
 It’s really easy.

-Most commercial VPN providers, including ExpressVPN, use shared IP addresses, meaning that all VPN users connected to the same server are hidden behind the same IP address–that of the VPN server.
+Most commercial VPN providers, including NordVPN, use shared IP addresses, meaning that all VPN users connected to the same server are hidden behind the same IP address–that of the VPN server.

 A VPN that uses shared IP addresses not only hides your real IP address, it makes you indistinguishable from all the other users.
 Your online activity cannot be traced back to a single user, adding a significant layer of anonymity and further securing your network connection.

 If you’re serious about hiding your IP address, it’s vital to get a VPN with these features: